A Study Evaluating KTE-X19 in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (ZUMA-3)

 - First relapse if first remission ≤ 12 months

-- Relapsed or refractory disease after first or later salvage therapy
+- Relapsed or refractory disease after 2 or more lines of systemic therapy

-- Relapsed or refractory disease after allogeneic transplant provided subject is at least 100 days from stem cell transplant at the time of enrollment
+- Relapsed or refractory disease after allogeneic transplant provided individuals is at least 100 days from stem cell transplant at the time of enrollment

 - Morphological disease in the bone marrow (≥ 5% blasts)